 - Screening results must be documented in the infant's medical record.
 Consistent documentation in all areas of the medical record should be verified (discharge summary, flowsheets, charting summary, printouts from screening device, etc.) and should be consistent with results submitted electronically through the MNScreen secure platform. - Screening results must be communicated to the infant's parent(s)/guardian(s) both verbally and in writing.
-The newborn screening program has parent PASS/REFER notification sheets available in multiple languages and are available to order at no cost on our MDH Newborn Screening Orderable Education Materials and Forms7 webpage. - Screening results must be exported daily to MDH via the MNScreen secure electronic platform (minimum one to two times per week for facilities with less than ten babies per week).
-Staff must be available to complete this task during vacation, illness, or unexpected absences.
+The newborn screening program has parent Hearing Screen Results Notification sheets available in multiple languages.
+These are available to order at no cost on the MDH Newborn Screening Orderable Education Materials and Forms7 webpage. - Screening results must be communicated in writing to the infant's primary care provider within ten days of the final screen and be available at the first clinic visit, whichever comes first. - Screening results must be exported daily to MDH via the MNScreen secure electronic platform (minimum one to two times per week for facilities with less than ten babies per week).
+Back-up staff must be available to complete this task during vacation, illness, or unexpected absences.